Posted on August 24, 2017

 “I never got into Atari”

-I’ve heard this phrase so many times from the owners of used and retro video game stores, and fellow retrogamers, that I’ve come to expect it.
-When I enter a game store, or make a friendly connection at work, I now expect to hear those words.
-They usually come after a shop-owner sees that I’m examining their modest selection of “golden age” games, or when a co-worker spies my Atari posters and memorabilia in my office.
+I’ve heard this phrase so many times from the owners of used and retro video game stores, and fellow retrogamers, that I’ve now come to expect it.
+When I enter a game store, or make a friendly connection at work, I brace myself to hear those words.
+They usually come after a shop-owner sees that I’m examining their modest selection of “golden age” games, or when a co-worker spies my Atari and Intellivision posters and memorabilia in my office.

 However, what is interesting to me is that those words are hardly ever delivered with malice.
-Instead, they usually come with a tag that describes their own “lost cause” video game obsessions.
+Instead, they usually come with a tag that describes their own “lost cause” video game or other obsessions.

 “My favorite system was the TurboGrafX-16”